apitoolkit/apitoolkit-laravel/README.md

 ## Usage

-Register the middleware in the `app/Http/Kernel.php` file under the `api` middleware group:
+Register the middleware in the `app/Http/Kernel.php` file under the correct middleware group eg `api`, or at the root:

 ```php
 <?php